NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 ## To Discuss

 - Should the action parameters be under a separate key in the event? (currently using a black list to extract the actual action parameters from the `Start...Action` event).
+- Should we add regular expressions for user utterances to match?
+Otherwise, the LLM needs to be involved more.

 ## Events